 - The automated messages could use some improvements as there are a few grammar issues and vague language.

-- Due to the fact that this is sold on CodeCanyon, if you need support for 12 months, it brings the price up to $51.75.
-But it’s still relatively cheap compared to the other alternative plugins.
+- Due to the fact that this is sold on CodeCanyon, if you need support for 12 months, it brings the price up.
+You also may find that premium add-ons start getting expensive if you use a bunch of them.
+It’s still relatively cheap compared to the alternative plugins.

-LearnDash is a learning management system, meaning it has a focus on helping you create courses for your users.
+LearnDash is a learning management system (LMS), meaning it has a focus on helping you create courses for your users.
 It’s still a WordPress membership plugin, but you’re more likely to choose LearnDash if you have video courses or something similar.